Janghwa Hongryeon jeon (1972 film)

-Janghwa Hongryeonjeon jeon (literally The Story of Janghwa and Hongryeon) is 1972 South Korean Horror film.
-The film is based on a popular Korean fairy tale "Janghwa Hongryeon jeon" which had been adapted into film versions in 1924, 1936, 1956, 1962, 1972, 2003, and 2009.
+Janghwa Hongryeonjeon jeon (literally The Story of Janghwa and Hongryeon) is 1972 South Korean horror film directed by Lee Yu-seob.
+The film is based on a popular Korean fairy tale "Janghwa Hongryeon jeon".

 Synopsis

 Janghwa Hongreonjeon is film based on a popular Korean fairy tale "Janghwa Hongryeon jeon" which had been previously filmed in 1924, 1936, 1956 and 1962.
 Director Kim Jee-woon used the story as the basis of his 2003 film, A Tale of Two Sisters.
 The evil stepmother of sisters Jang-hwa and Hong-ryeon orders her son to murder the two girls so that she can claim the inheritance from the girls' father.
 But the sisters come back as ghosts seeking revenge.